 Each World Christian Studies Ph.D. student is required to pay the general matriculation fee and all student fees of the institution as well as the Ph.D. studies fee each semester until the degree has been completed.
-Fees are established by the seminary administration, not by the Ph.D. office, and are subject to change.
+Fees are established by the seminary administration, not by the School of Evangelism and Missions Ph.D Office, and are subject to change.

 Tuition* - Southern Baptist (per year, CP Scholarship) $5,600.00